ufjschool/ob-s14/drafts/final/haunted+energy.md

 I try to relax and slip back into my necessary state of mind, but I can’t stop thinking about the voice.
 For the first time tonight, I can hear my heart beating.
 ***
 **7:30 p.m.** – There is a popular saying that “time flies when you’re having fun.”
-I am realizing the opposite is true as well: when you are doing nothing, time crawls at a sickeningly slow pace.
+I am realizing the opposite is true as well: When you are doing nothing, time crawls at a sickeningly slow pace.
 Every little sound is magnified in the midst of the silence.
 I have heard the elevator-like noises coming from my right, as well as some creaks and moans from both sides of me.
 The water fountain’s cooler never fails to startle me.

 Getting a little tired of sitting and waiting, I decide to explore some other areas of the building.
 I walk around the hall to find the elevator.
 When the doors open, a loud bell dings.
 I would have definitely heard that from where I was sitting,so what I was hearing wasn’t the elevator.